Chiropractic FAQ | Common Questions About Chiropractic Care In Philadelphia

 • The adjustments alone are not painful at all.
 Rather, they are quick and gentle, and relieving.
 If Dr. Tripp decides to do any soft tissue work (this is common during most sessions), some of the techniques used to work on muscles and soft tissue can be tender at times.
 He compares the level of pain to a deep tissue massage: there can be a similar pain/sensation during treatment of the soft tissues (muscles, ligaments, tendons, etc.).

 • Your first appointment typically takes a little longer in order for your doctor to collect all relevant information.
 Regular adjustments typically last 10-15 minutes.
-If you wish to add decompression and/or recovery boots, please give yourself an additional 10-20 minutes.
+If we need to add decompression, please give yourself an additional 10-20 minutes.

 • Please note our cancellation policy: Rescheduling and cancellation is available until 12 hours prior to your appointment time.
 You may cancel or reschedule by clicking “change/cancel” in the body of your confirmation email or by logging onto our website with your email.